Steps to Finding a Therapist in Canada

 Written by:

-Nicole Legg, MSc, WellIntel Talks Co-Founder, PhD Candidate in Clinical Psychology
+Nicole Legg, PhD, WellIntel Talks Co-Founder, Clinical Psychologist

 Cindy McDowell, MSc, WellIntel Talks Co-Founder, Cognitive Health Researcher